eas4dc/ear-job-visualization/README.md

 - Generate static images showing runtime metrics of your job monitored by EARL.
 - Generate Paraver traces to visualize runtime metrics within Paraver tool or any other tool of the BSC's Tools teams.
-- **(New)** Generate a LaTeX project with the most relevant information about the job to be analyzed.
+- **(Beta)** Generate a LaTeX project with the most relevant information about the job to be analyzed.
     - Job global summary.
     - Job phase classification.
     - Job runtime metrics.

 ## Requirements

-- Python 3.8
-- Numpy
+- pandas
-- Matplotlib < 3.5
+- matplotlib
-- Proplot
+- jinja2
-- Pandas
+- importlib_resources

 By default, the tool calls internally the EAR account command (i.e., *eacct*) with the proper information and options in order to get the corresponding data to be sent to the tool's functionalities.
 > Be sure you have the the *eacct* command on your path, and also check whether `EAR_ETC` environment variable is set properly.
 By loading `ear` module you should have all the needed stuff ready.

 If you have some trouble, ask your system administrator if there is some problem with the EAR Database.
 You can also provide directly input files if eacct is unable, [read below](https://github.com/eas4dc/ear-job-analytics/blob/main/README.md#providing-files-instead-of-using-internally-eacct).

 ## Installation